rubocop/ruby-style-guide/README.md

   # good - much easier to parse for the human brain
   num = 1_000_000
   ```

-* Use RDoc and its conventions for API documentation.
-Don't put an
-  empty line between the comment block and the `def`.

-* Limit lines to 80 characters.

-* Avoid trailing whitespace.

-* End each file with a newline.

 * Don't use block comments.
 They cannot be preceded by whitespace and are not
   as easy to spot as regular comments.